 - Follow a Schedule: Cleanroom wipes are only effective for reducing particles if they’re being used for regular cleaning in addition to wiping up spills.
 To maintain sterilized surfaces, proper cleanings should be performed daily.
 Thus, it’s helpful to encourage your employees to closely follow a routine.
 While cleaning standards may vary by level, keeping track of cleanings by documenting them can be helpful in any industry and cleanroom class.

 - Fold Wipes: Folding wipes in half or even in quarters allows users to get the maximum use out of their surface area.
 Using an entire wipe to clean just one small area is wasteful, so to stretch your budget ask employees to fold wipes and then clean each space with a different side.
 You really shouldn’t use an un-folded wipe.
 Fold it at least once or twice for the most effective wipe!

 - Don’t Reuse: While folding extends the capacity of each wipe, it’s imperative to avoid spreading contaminants.
 Develop a specified technique which all employees should use to avoid cleaning multiple surfaces with the same wipe.
 Don’t risk cross-contamination by going back and forth between clean and dirty areas.

 - Moisten Appropriately: Finally, if you’re not using pre-saturated cleanroom wipes, make sure the wipes you use are neither too wet nor too dry.
 Overly wet wipes will simply saturate the surface and spread bacteria further, while using wipes that are too dry may hinder your ability to attract all of the contaminants in the area.

-Whichever type of cleanroom wipe you select for your needs, Harmony Business Supplies has the perfect solution for you.
-You can view our vast selection of cleanroom wipes online now, or get in touch with a product specialist to learn more about identifying the proper type to support your business needs.
+Whichever type of cleanroom wipe you select for your needs, Harmony Lab & Safety Supplies has the perfect solution for you.
+You can view our vast selection of cleanroom wipes now, or get in touch with a product specialist to learn more about identifying the proper type to support your business needs.